bhushan-gosavi/moviebuzz-parent/README.md

 # Moviebuzz
-Moviebuzz is a highly scalable Movie Reviews and  Movie Ticket Booking platform created for learning purpose with Production Grade Code.
+Moviebuzz is a highly scalable Movie Reviews and  Movie Ticket Booking platform created for learning purpose.

 # Platform Features